nxproject/workspace/readmes/README_MOBILE.md

 ![image](images/Mobile3.jpg)

-The pick list is similar to the ***webtop*** version except that it displays 25 rows at a time.
+The pick list is similar to the ***webtop*** version except that it displays 25 rows at a time, which is settable in the ***Settings*** screen.

 You can use the search box at the top to filter for a value.
+This combination provides for a speedy display and to quickly find what you are looking for.

 ## Data